Best RV Solar Panels & Kits: Top Picks for Energy Efficiency

 - Low maintenance.
 While other sources of energy can cost you a lot of money in upkeep, solar panels are amazingly low maintenance.
 The number of parts that can get worn or break is incredibly small, and the panels don't have moving parts, which also reduces any wear and tear that other power sources are prone to.

 - Battery life.
 A lesser-known benefit of solar power is that it has positive effects on your RV’s battery.
-The added solar power requires less work from the battery, which can lead to significantly longer battery life.
+The added solar power requires less work from the battery, which can lead to a significantly longer battery life.

 Types of Solar Panels & Kits for RV